eugenefvdm/hellopeterwatcher/README.md

 2. **Functionality**:
    - The application will fetch unreplied reviews from HelloPeter.
    - It will output the count and details of these reviews.
-   - If there are unreplied reviews, it will send notifications via SMS, Slack, and Telegram to the recipients specified in the `.env` file.
+   - If there are unreplied reviews, it will send notifications via SMS, Telegram, and Slack to the recipients specified in the `.env` file.

 3. **Set Up a CRON Job**:
    - To automate the process of checking for unreplied reviews and sending notifications, you can set up a CRON job.